 Cyclopentasiloxane (D5) is used in hundreds of cosmetics.
 In the past, there was controversy about its potential health and environmental risks.
-But the Cosmetic Ingredient Review Expert Panel currently considers it safe to use in cosmetics.
+But the Cosmetic Ingredient Review Expert Panel considers it safe to use in cosmetics.
+However, in early 2018 the European Union introduced restrictions on D5 use in cosmetic products that are intended to be washed off before evaporation.
+Concentrations above 0.1% in wash-off products were determined to have a risk of accumulating in the water supply.

 Read on to learn more about this common cosmetic ingredient and how it might affect you and the environment.